 Internal Business Environment/ Within the Organization

-- Lower Turnover Ratios: The employee-owned companies often show a lower turnover ratio as the employees are more engaged and loyal towards the organization.
+The employee-owned companies often show a lower turnover ratio.
+As the employees are more engaged and loyal to the organization.

-- Employee Commitment: The organizations’ profits and losses are shared with the employees too, so they work with more commitment and dedication.
+The organization’s profits and losses are shared with the employees too.
+Thus, they are self-motivated and work with more commitment.

-- Profit Maximization: The company maximizes its profits by applying this model as the company receives tax relief and enhanced workforce productivity.
+The company maximizes its profits by applying this model.
+Because the company receives tax relief and enhanced workforce productivity.

-- Motivated Workforce: The monetary and non-monetary benefits gained through employee ownership is an excellent source of motivation for the organization.
+The monetary and non-monetary benefits gained through employee ownership are an excellent source of motivation for the organization.

 External Business Environment/ Outside the Organization